Karinba site: Overview

-The first known settlement of Eniwa was in the Initial Jōmon period in 7000 BCE at the Karinba site.
-The settlement received a surge of people in 2000 BCE, and stayed for many years.
-Many artifacts have been found, including lacquered combs, beads, earthenware, and stone accessories.
+In 1999, during road construction as part of a land readjustment project, excavations were conducted south of the former Karinba River, resulting in the discovery of numerous pit burials, including a group of pit burials from the late Jōmon period, along with a large number of grave goods.
+A distribution survey was conducted between 2000 and 2003, and in 2005, approximately 4.26 hectares of terrace and low ground was designated as a National Historic Site.

 Graves from the historical Satsumon culture (700–1200 CE) have been found around Eniwa, at the Moizari Kofun Site (茂漁古墳群, Moizari kofun-gun).
 The style is similar to the style at the Ebetsu Kofun Site and northern Tōhoku historic graves.
 During the Ainu settlement period (1200 CE until the Meiji era), there is historical evidence for settlements in the villages and further away on the plains.

 The collection at the Eniwa City Historical Museum includes an assemblage of Jōmon-period artifacts from the Karinba site that has been designated an Important Cultural Property.

+The site is about a 10-minute walk from Eniwa Station on the JR Hokkaido Chitose Line.